quicwg/base-drafts/draft-ietf-quic-transport.md

   vice versa).

 Processing ECN counts out of order can result in validation failure.
-An endpoint SHOULD NOT perform this validation if the ACK frame is received in a packet with packet number lower than a previously received ACK frame.
+An endpoint SHOULD perform this validation only if the largest packet number acknowledged in this ACK frame is greater than the largest packet number acknowledged so far in this connection.
-Validating based on ACK frames that arrive out of order can result in disabling ECN unnecessarily.

 An endpoint could miss acknowledgements for a packet when ACK frames are lost.
 It is therefore possible for the total increase in ECT(0), ECT(1), and CE counts